The conjugacy problem for UPG elements of $Out(F_n)$

 This follows from : \begin{itemize} \item \cite[Lemma 4.25]{fh:recognition} For any finite path $\nu$ with endpoints at vertices, $f_\#^k(\nu)$ is completely split for all sufficiently large $k$. \item \cite[Lemma 4.11]{fh:recognition} If a path $\sigma$ has a decomposition $\sigma = \sigma_1 \sigma_2$ with $\sigma_1$ and $\sigma_2$ completely split and the turn $(\bar \sigma_1,\sigma_2)$ legal then $\sigma = \sigma_1 \sigma_2$ is a complete splitting. \item One can check if a given finite path with endpoints at vertices has a complete splitting (because there are only finitely many candidate decompositions). \end{itemize}

-The highest edge splitting of $R_1$ is a coarsening of the complete splitting of $R_1$.
 Let $h_1$ be the height of $R_1$.
-If $h = h_1$ then the splitting vertices of the highest edge splitting of $R_1$ determine a splitting of $R$.
-Applying \pref{cut off beginning}, we can replace $R$ by a concatenation of terms in the highest edge splitting of $R_1$ in which case the lemma is obvious.
+Each splitting vertex $v$ for the highest edge splitting of $R_1$ is also a splitting vertex for the complete splitting of $R_E$ and so determines a splitting of $R_1$ into a finite initial subpath followed by a completely split terminal ray $\gamma$.
+If $h = h_1$ then $v$ determines a splitting of $R$ into a finite initial subpath followed by $\gamma$.
+In this case, an application of \pref{cut off beginning} completes the proof.

 We may therefore assume that $h_1 <h$ and so the highest edge splitting of $R$ is finite.
 Applying \pref{cut off beginning}, we may assume that the highest edge splitting of $R$ has just one term.
 Thus $R = E_h \mu R_1$ where $E_h $ is the unique edge with height $h$ and $\mu$ has height less than $h$.
 Let $h_2 < h$ be the height of $R_2 = \mu R_1$.
 (At various stages of the proof, we will let $R_2$ be the ray obtained from $R$ by removing its initial edge.
 The exact edge description of $R_2$ will vary with the context.)